The price of treatment generally depends on the following:

-- Type of facility—for example, inpatient facilities tend to cost more than outpatient treatment programs because they provide therapy, meals, lodging, and activities.
+- Type of facility—for example, inpatient facilities tend to cost more than outpatient treatment programs because they provide meals and lodging in addition to therapeutic interventions and wellness activities.

 - Location of the facility—such as near home or not, or in the mountains or on a beach.

 - Size of the program—whether it’s a large program with more participants or a smaller, more intimate rehab.